Wound care center in Port St. Lucie

 - Make a list of all medications you are taking (including over-the-counter medications like aspirin and vitamins).

-- Make a list of any allergies you have, to medications and other things.
+- Make a list of any allergies you have.

 - Bring your health insurance card(s) and photo identification with you.